int128/actions-tanpopo-bot/README.md

 - `tasks/<task-name>/repositories`
   - Write the list of repositories to be updated.
   - Each line should be in the format of `owner/repo`.

+This action will perform the task for each repository.